rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

- miners fail this will tip the surviving miners into a moment of increased profitability, which will attract more people to try to mine, and the cycle repeats, forever.
+ miners fail this will tip the surviving miners into a moment of increased profitability, which will attract more entrepreneurs and the cycle repeats, forever.
-Unlike saving in Bitcoin, which enables low time-preference long-term thinking, mining is a high time-preference, high risk game.
+Unlike saving in Bitcoin, which encourages low time preference long-term thinking, mining is a high time-preference, high risk game.

 Is such a cutthroat adversarial